Our K-5 Style Rain-Gutter & Downspout Installation Quality Standards Page

 Also see my 'Downspout Comparison' web page to see more about this issue.

 For DSP (downspout pipe) wall attachment I have been using a better pipe cleat on all my gutter jobs since 1996.
-In early 2005 I switched over to even larger stronger pipe cleats, which were designed for a larger 3x4 DSP.
-These are fastened to the back of the DSP w/6 rivets, in stead of just 2 rivets for the smaller pipe cleats, so it has 3X better attachment.
-These look nicer than the straps over the downspout most commonly seen and do not allow for the DSP to slip down and become detached, which is a common problem with ordinary installations.
-I also mount the DSP with #12 stainless steel screws for easy removal many decades later for painting or any other servicing needed, with little to no damage.
+In early 2005 I switched over to even larger stronger pipe cleats that are actually designed for a larger 3x4 DSP.
+These are fastened to the back of the DSP w/6 rivets, in stead of just 2 rivets of the smaller pipe cleat, so it has 3X better attachment and made with a thicker metal.
+These look nicer than the straps over the DSP most commonly seen, and do not allow for the DSP to slip down and become dislocated from the gutter, which is a common problem with ordinary gutter installations.
+I also mount the DSP with #12 stainless steel screws for easy removal many decades later for painting or any other servicing needed with little to no damage.
 No nails!
-We even predrill the screw hole in the siding, so it is less likely to crack it.
+We even predrill the screw hole in the siding, so it is less apt to crack them.

 Here is a close-up of a hidden hanger and screw, in an almond painted aluminum gutter Here is a close-up of a hidden hanger and screw, in an almond painted aluminum gutter